 Closing the Gap

 The solution isn't hiring more people — the economics rarely work for extended hours coverage.
-And traditional answering services create their own problems (impersonal, can't book appointments, expensive per-minute billing).
+And traditional answering services create their own problems (impersonal, can't quote a service window, expensive per-minute billing).

-AI phone agents offer a fundamentally different approach: every call answered in under a second, 24/7, with the ability to capture intent, answer questions, and route appropriately — at a fraction of the cost of additional staff.
+AI phone agents offer a fundamentally different approach: every call answered in under a second, 24/7, with the ability to capture intent, answer common questions, route emergencies to your on-call tech, and log everything in a dashboard — at a fraction of the cost of additional staff.

-The businesses that will win the next decade aren't the ones with the best marketing or the fanciest offices.
+The businesses that will win the next decade aren't the ones with the best marketing or the biggest fleet.
 They're the ones that answer every call.

 Ready to stop missing calls?